EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 safe.

 You can audit the code to see if it suffices the preconditions of the`unsafe` code, and if it does, you can wrap it in an `unsafe` block.
-If you can't fulfill the preconditions, you probably need to switch to a different way of doing what you want to achieve.
+If you can’t fulfill the preconditions, you probably need to switch to a different way of doing what you want to achieve.

 This lint can automatically wrap the calls in `unsafe` blocks, but this obviously cannot verify that the preconditions of the `unsafe`functions are fulfilled, so that is still up to the user.

-The lint is currently "allow" by default, but that might change in the future.
+The lint is currently “allow” by default, but that might change in the future.

 [deref-into-dyn-supertrait](#deref-into-dyn-supertrait)